caleb531/dotfiles/README.md

 ## Configuration scripts

-For configuring fresh OS X installs, I have also created a series of scripts which automatically configure my shell, set my preferred OS X preferences, and install packages, among other tasks.
-All of these scripts are located within the `config/` directory.
-You can run these scripts altogether using `config-all.sh`, or individually by executing the respective script.
+I have also created a series of scripts which automatically configure my shell, set my preferred OS X preferences, install packages, and so forth.
+All of these scripts are located under the `config/` directory.
+You can run these scripts altogether via `config_all.sh`, or individually by executing the respective script.

-Generally, it is most useful to execute `config/create-symlinks.sh`, which will forcefully create/update the respective symlinks to these dotfiles within your home directory.
+These scripts are generally useful for configuring fresh OS X installs, however they are also designed to be re-run as needed.
+For instance, `create_symlinks.sh` will ensure that the home directory symlinks to these dotfiles are all up to date.
+In addition, `install_packages.sh` installs those preferred Homebrew packages which are missing from the current system.